Living at Ozanam House: an insight into life and care

 People who have experienced homelessness for between one and five years may find themselves without ongoing accommodation for a diverse range of reasons.
 Without intervention, this can become long term.
 These clients will often require several attempts to exit homelessness before they are able to find a permanent solution and access to ongoing housing.
 Those who have been homeless for more than five years may commonly be experiencing multiple, complex support needs.
 By providing access to accommodation for a medium duration, alongside complementary wrap-around support services, VincentCare can ensure that stability is provided while a recovery transition plan is considered.

-People who are accepted into the new medium-term accommodation facilities can expect a welcoming and secure environment with a level of amenity that allows comfortable and safe living.
-A dedicated 24-hour entrance will be kept separate from short-term crisis facilities.
-The accommodation will have its own address so that it is distinguishable from the nearby resource centre.
+People who are accepted into the medium-term accommodation facilities can expect a welcoming and secure environment with a level of amenity that allows comfortable and safe living.
+The accommodation has its own address so that it is distinguishable from the nearby resource centre.
 As residents enter, the foyer will present a space to ‘meet and greet’ where they will have line-of-sight and direct access to VincentCare staff.
 This ensures that the space facilitates a strong, personable link with clients, providing accessibility and assurance.
-Storage of larger personal belongings will be given a secure place in the basement storage area, to maximise the living space in the rooms, while respecting personal property.
 Round-the-clock access to communal areas such as courtyards, laundry and bicycle storage, as well as break-out spaces and other comforts, will give residents a sense of freedom, respect and autonomy.
 These facilities will aim to support the stability and confidence that will be needed as residents work towards regaining control of their living situations.

-Residents will be provided with access to three meals a day, utilising a voucher system and provided meals for breakfast and lunch within a dedicated medium-term dining hall.
-Residents will also be given the option of ‘cook and chill’ dinner meals that can be collected and consumed in-room.
+Residents will be provided with three meals a day within the Communal Dining Room.
+The medium-stay rooms include a television and remote control, ensuite with a shower and toilet, and mini kitchenette with a mini fridge, kettle, microwave and kitchen sink.
 Common rooms will allow spaces for socialising and relaxing, with entertainment such as televisions.
 CCTV security and access to staff will support safety.